Bag and Possession Limits

 It is illegal to hunt, trap, chase or retrieve game on private land without the consent of the landowner or tenant.

 Always ask permission before entering private property.
-A sample private landowner permission form is on Permission to Hunt on Private Land.

 Party hunting is illegal.
 In a party hunting arrangement, a hunter not only shoots to fill his/her license but also shoots additional game to fill the licenses of other hunting party members.